markbinder/markbinder.github.io/about.md

 permalink: /about/
 ---

-I write and perform a huge variety of stories for all ages.
+I write and perform a huge variety of stories for all ages.<br>
 Visit my home page for lots… [markbinder.com](http://markbinder.com)

 ### More Information